SeanArchibald/scale-workshop/README.md

 ### 0.9.2
 * Added key colour customisation
+* Added 'About Scale Workshop' screen
+* When sharing scale by URL, key colour layout and synth options will now carry across
+* When using a menu option that opens a modal dialog, the first field will automatically be selected
+* Choice of regional keyboard layout is now remembered across sessions

 ### 0.9.1
 * Improved rank-2 temperament generator.
 You can now specify how many generators up or down from 1/1